ForBio and University of Gothenburg workshop: Target capture for Illumina sequencing [Virtual]

 Course level: PhD-level course.
 Motivated MSc students can be admitted as well.
 The format of this course requires students to identify the need of using these methods in their research, and students with PhD projects that include target capture will be prioritized.

 A 2 ECTS course certificate will be given to students that pass the course by ForBio.

 Fee: No course fee.

-Travel, food and accommodation: Shared accommodation is free of charge.
+Travel, food and accommodation: Accommodation and meals are included.
 In addition, ForBio will cover travel for Norwegian ForBio members.
-Meals are included, and the venue has cooking facilities and participants will prepare food together in shifts.

 Application: The course is currently planned to be taught online, but our wish is to teach the course on site in Kristineberg.
 Considering the current uncertainties regarding international travel we will need to re-assess the feasibility of the course on the application deadline.
 You can sign up for the course, and the application deadline is August 15th.
 We will contact accepted applicants about having the course on site or online.